Targeted Alpha-Particle Therapy for Advanced Somatostatin Receptor Type 2 (SSTR2) Positive Neuroendocrine Tumors

 Study Description

-This is a prospective, multi-center open-label dose escalation, dose expansion study of [212Pb]VMT-α-NET in up to 160 adult subjects with unresectable or metastatic SSTR2-expressing neuroendocrine tumors (NETs) who have not received prior peptide receptor radionuclide therapy (PRRT).
+This is a prospective, multi-center, open-label, radioactivity dose-finding/ dose expansion study of [212Pb]VMT-α-NET in up to 260 adult subjects with unresectable or metastatic SSTR2-expressing neuroendocrine tumors (NETs) who have not received prior peptide receptor radionuclide therapy (PRRT).

-Reno-protective amino acids will be co-administered in a separate IV line prior to each [212Pb]VMT-α-NET dose in all subjects.
-Escalation will be based on a modified toxicity probability interval design [mTPI-2] until MTD is identified or the pre-specified rules are met.
+Reno-protective amino acids will be co-administered prior to each [212Pb]VMT-α-NET dose in all subjects.
+Dose-finding will be based on an adaptive design until optimal biologic dose is identified or the pre-specified rules are met.

-A lead-in dosimetry sub-study will be conducted during the dose escalation period in which all subjects in the first two dose cohorts will undergo dosimetric evaluation prior to receiving the therapeutic agent.
+A dosimetry sub-study using [203Pb]VMT-α-NET will be conducted.
+The subjects will undergo dosimetric evaluation prior to receiving the therapeutic agent.

 Connect with a study center